php-repos/datatype-documentations/str-functions.md

 It returns the subject if the needle is an empty string.

-It returns an empty string when the subject does not contain the needle.
+It returns the subject string when the subject does not contain the needle.

 ### Examples